drusin/blog/content/posts/reading_recommendation_nevermoor.md

 What made me fall out of love with the Harry Potter series, is that...
 1. J. K. Rowling is a huge transphobe
 2. She uses her huge amount of money and reach to spread her transphobia
-3. She has literally tweeted that for her people buying Harry Potter/Wizarding World products means they are supporting her own views
+3. Every time someone buys something Harry Potter/Wizarding World related, money goes her way
 4. (point 3. is why "death of the author" doesn't work for me here)

 _Backstory over ;)_
 </details>

-## What I enjoyed in the book series
+## What I enjoyed in the Newvemoor book series
 First and foremost - the atmosphere.
 It was really for the first time since reading the first Harry Potter book as a child that I felt sucked into this magical and wondrous world.
 I wanted to know every detail about the society, customs, creatures, etc.
 I found Morrigan to be a very likable character, her actions, reactions, thoughts and feelings were very understandable for me.
 There are a lot of interesting characters - many are likable, many are mysterious, some are unlikable - but none of them are boring.